Scoresby Sound

 Scoresby Sound (Danish: Scoresby Sund, Greenlandic: Kangertittivaq) is a large fjord system of the Greenland Sea on the eastern coast of Greenland.
 It has a tree-like structure, with a main body approximately 110 km long that branches into a system of fjords covering an area of about 38000 km2.
 The longest of the fjords extends 340–350 km inland from the coastline.
 The depth is 400–600 m in the main basin, but depths increase to up to 1450 m in some fjords.
 It is one of the largest and longest fjord systems in the world.

-On the northern side of the mouth of the Scoresby Sound stands Ittoqqortoormiit, the only permanent settlement in the region, with a population of 469 (in 2010).

 The name of the sound honours English explorer William Scoresby, who in 1822 mapped the fjord area in detail.
 The name “Sound” comes from the Scandinavian word “Sund” for “strait”, which is commonly used to describe narrow waterways between landmasses.

 Geography

 Scoresby Sound lies between Jameson Land to the north, and King Christian IX Land to the south.
 To the west beyond Milne Island is the Renland peninsula.
 The land surrounding the fjord is mostly mountainous, with steep rising edges.

-The mouth is 29 km wide between the Kangikajik (Cape Brewster, 70°09'N) at the end of the Savoia Peninsula and Uunarteq (Cape Tobin 70°24'N).
+The mouth is 29 km wide between the Kangikajik (Cape Brewster, 70°09' N) at the end of the Savoia Peninsula and Uunarteq (Cape Tobin 70°24' N).
 Its southern part is a steep, 1000–2000 m tall wall of basalt, and the northern side is lower and more rounded.
-The mouth extends for about 110 km to the west, slightly turns north, widens, and forms a basin called Hall Bredning.
+The sound extends for about 110 km to the west of the mouth, turns northwest, widens, and forms a basin called Hall Bredning.

+Settlements

-At Nordestbucht on Jameson Land is the Gurreholm research station, founded in 1937.
+On the northern side of the mouth of the Scoresby Sound stands Ittoqqortoormiit, the only permanent settlement in the region, with a population of 326 in 2026.
+At Nordost Bugt on Jameson Land is the Gurreholm research station, founded in 1937.
 During the Second World War it was the site of the US Coastguard’s Bluie East Three weather station.